 So, don’t chance it, check and make sure you’re within legal limits.

 Make sure you know all the legal requirements in the countries you are going to drive through.

-Under EU laws, European citizens don’t pay any customs duty on any personal belongings or household items they bring into Spain.
+You might have to pay customs duty on some personal belongings or household items you bring into Spain.

 When you are shipping household items and other personal possessions into Spain there is a certain amount of paper required.
 If you deal with an international removals company, they will take care of most of the documents.

 If you do it yourself, you might need:

 - proof of ID such as a passport,

 - a detailed inventory of the items with a value attached, in Spanish, two copies, signed and dated by you, certified by the Spanish consulate in your country of origin.

 Pet transportation needs to be planned well in advance of your move, to allow enough time for formalities.